 Getting online with data

-A phone needs to be on a tariff which includes data (which is measured in Mb and Gb), or have sufficient pay as you go (PAYG) credit to access to internet.
+A phone needs to be on a plan which includes data (which is measured in MB and GB), or have sufficient pay as you go (PAYG) credit to access to internet.

-BT Mobile has separate parental controls, which are divided into 3 levels: Strict for content deemed only suitable for the over-12s, Light to block content only suitable for adults and Off to allow everything.
+BT Mobile has separate parental controls, which you can use to block unsuitable content from your childs phone if they get online using data.
+Controls are divided into 3 levels: Strict for content deemed only suitable for the over-12s, Light to block content only suitable for adults and Off to allow everything.

-The main two types of phone Pay Monthly and SIM only.
+The main three types of phone plan: SIM only, Pay Monthly and Traditional PAYG

 SIM-only: This type of tariff is a good choice if your child already has a phone or if you want to give them one of your own.
-For a set fee the child gets a specific number of minutes, texts and sometimes even data.
+For a set fee the child gets a specific number of minutes, texts and somedata.

 Pay Monthly: Adding your child and their phone to an existing Pay Monthly tariff seems like a good choice for parents.
 You can control what tariff they are on and monitor who they call with itemised billing.
 However, it’s very easy for your child (particularly if they are older) to run up high call charges, by calling abroad or texting premium rate numbers.